 The claim decision is issued in writing and must clearly indicate the following information:

 - itemised information on the rights and obligations of the parties, or how the claim has been otherwise resolved, and

 - name and contact details of the person who can provide further information on the decision.

-Grounds for the decision must be provided.
-If a decision is made to refuse compensation essentially on medical grounds, the grounds for the decision must indicate the factors that mainly influenced the assessment and the conclusions drawn on the basis of these.
+The insurer must provide grounds for its decision.
+If the claim is rejected and the rejection is based in its essential parts on medical grounds, the grounds for the decision must indicate the factors that mainly influenced the assessment and the conclusions drawn on the basis of these.

 A person who is dissatisfied with the decision issued by the insurance company can appeal to the Employment Accidents Appeal Board.
 Appeals against the Board’s decisions can be lodged with the Insurance Court.
 In some cases, appeals against the Insurance Court’s decisions can be lodged with the Supreme Court.
-Any decision will always include instructions on appeal.
+The decision must include instructions for lodging the appeal.

 The Employment Accidents Appeal Board processes the appeals free of charge.
-A court fee may be charged for the proceedings in the Insurance Court and the Supreme Court in accordance with the Court Fee Act (tuomioistuinmaksulaki 1455/2015).
+A court fee may be charged for the proceedings in the Insurance Court and the Supreme Court in accordance with the Court Fee Act.